-Choosing to experiment with Key Lime Pie was easy for three reasons: One, it’s probably Mike’s favorite dessert in the world; Two, my mom has a really easy recipe for it; and Three, I’m really liking the trend of putting food in a cute, little mason jar.
+Choosing this recipe was easy for three reasons: 1) It’s probably Mike’s favorite dessert in the world.
+2) My mom has a really easy recipe for it.
+3) I’m love the trend of putting food in a mason jar.
 It’s great for transport and for monitoring your portion size.
 I’ve seen salads and soups done this way, so why not try a pie?

-The recipe is super easy to throw together and the main time investment is waiting for it to chill in the fridge before you eat it.
-If you can handle that, it’s definitely worth it.
+The recipe is super easy to throw together.
+The only hard part is waiting for it to chill in the fridge before you eat it.
+So, if you can handle the wait, it’s definitely worth it.

 Graham cracker crumbs (about 18 crackers)

 Pinch of salt

 3 tablespoons unsalted butter, melted (a little less than half a stick)